-To help Kentucky increase the level of student achievement and compete globally, the Kentucky Chamber encourages Kentucky's school systems to implement elements of Tough Choices or Tough Times: The Report of the New Commission on the Skills of the American Workforce.
-The report, sponsored by The National Center on Education and the Economy, proposes a dramatic restructuring of all aspects of the nation's education system including recruiting teachers from the top third of high school graduates going on to college, allowing academically prepared students to graduate from high school in fewer years and implementing standards and assessments reflective of today's business needs.
+To help Kentucky increase the level of student achievement and compete globally, the Kentucky Chamber encourages Kentucky's education system to implement elements of Tough Choices or Tough Times: The Report of the New Commission on the Skills of the American Workforce.
+The report, sponsored by The National Center on Education and the Economy, proposes a dramatic restructuring of all aspects of education, including recruiting teachers from the top third of high school graduates going on to college, allowing academically prepared students to graduate from high school in fewer years and implementing standards and assessments reflective of today's business needs.